5 Costly Last-Minute Tax Mistakes to Avoid

 Saving for retirement can work to your advantage at tax time if you're contributing to a tax-deductible account.

 If you're chipping in money to a traditional IRA or IRA CD, you can generally write off anything you're saving on your taxes.
-The
+The amount of your contributions you can deduct are dependent on your filing status, income and whether or not you're covered by an employer's retirement plan.

 In addition to a deduction, you may also qualify for a saver's credit.
 Tax credits reduce your tax liability on a dollar-by-dollar basis and the saver's credit is good for up to $1,000 if you file single or $2,000 if you're married and file a joint return.